Submitted to the Fan Museum by Button Junkie

 Image Description

-Illustration of a windmill in front of a large golden sun on a black background
+Illustration of the character Pogo holding a shovel in front of a gravestone on a grey background

 Back Style